Categories

 The Earth’s magnetic field is altered by innerspring mattresses

 Then, might it be that the metal in innerspring mattresses interferes with Earth’s magnetic field?
-The magnetic field around a bed is disrupted by its innerspring and any nearby sheet steel or screws.
+The innerspring of a bed and any nearby sheet steel or screws distort the magnetic field around the bed.
 It’s easy to demonstrate this effect by using a compass.
 Cardinal directions are elusive in many structures due to the presence of steel parts.
 The innerspring mattress contributes negligibly to these shifts in this setting.

 But do innerspring mattresses pose any health risks or interrupt sleep quality?
 The present level of scientific knowledge suggests that weak magnetic fields pose no threat to our health or the quality of our sleep.
 This is equally true with respect to electrical radiation.

 The sleep laboratory studies on people exposed to radiation find either no alterations or, in fact, a really good influence on sleep.
-This effect was experienced by both younger and middle-aged males, as well as middle-aged women.
+Both middle-aged men and younger men, as well as middle-aged women, experienced this effect.
 Electrosensitivity as a concept also lacks demonstrable evidence.

 Optimal sleep quality is determined by your physical environment